 Typically when an external display is connected to a Mac, it will automatically be detected and start working instantly, with the Mac either extending the desktop or mirroring the screen over to the newly attached display output.
-Sometimes that doesn’t happen however, and when a secondary screen is not detected automatically by the Mac, you’ll want to trigger the “Detect Display” function in OS X.
+Sometimes that doesn’t happen however, and when a secondary screen is not detected automatically by the Mac, you’ll want to trigger the “Detect Display” function in Mac OS.

-Use Detect Displays for External Screens on a Mac in OS X
+How to Use Detect Displays for External Screens on a Mac

 With the secondary display to detect already connected to the Mac, do the following: